 - And many others

 So is CLA bad for you?
 Research has documented that large doses of supplemental CLA can lead to buildup of fat in the liver, which itself is an indicator of diabetes and metabolic syndrome.[14,15] CLA can also cause other less severe side effects including diarrhea, stomach pain, nausea and flatulence (exactly what you hope for in a supplement…).

 And to top it off, human and animal research notes that even though CLA may help reduce body fat, it can still cause insulin resistance and decrease HDL ("good") cholesterol.[16,17]

 Should You Use CLA?

 At the end of the day, the potential health complications that accompany even moderate doses of supplemental CLA make it a no-go in our book.
-The prospect of losing a few extra pounds don’t outweigh the host of problems that lurk with using CLA, and as such we do not include it in any of our supplements, including our day and nighttime fat burners Thermo Heat and Thermo Heat Nighttime.
+The prospect of losing a few extra pounds doesn’t outweigh the host of negative CLA side effects that come along with taking it.
+As a result, we do not include it in any of our supplements, including our day and nighttime fat burners Thermo Heat and Thermo Heat Nighttime.

-The fat loss benefits of CLA are questionable at best, and you can easily obtain the same fat loss benefits and avoid the unpleasant side effects from proper diet and hard exercise.
+The CLA benefits for fat loss are questionable at best, and you can easily obtain the same fat loss benefits and avoid the unpleasant side effects from proper diet and hard exercise.

 In the end, don’t fall the for hype behind CLA.
 The consequences behind it are very real, and as such, it’s not worth putting your health and wellbeing at risk.